mattermost/mattermost-developer-documentation/site/content/blog/2019-10-16-debugging-using-charles.md

 * `/<team>/pl/<post>` a permalink to a post
 * (endless other combinations, including unrecognized paths)

-Once the bootstrapping code is served, the application examines the current path and renders the appropriate part of application.
+Once the bootstrapping code is served, the application examines the current path and renders the appropriate part of the application.

 In addition to the static assets, the server expects a number of programmatic interactions: